genesiscommunitysuccess/docs/docs/05_operations/02_commands/02_dbmon.md

 ```

 :::
-The `set` and `unset` commands will not be reflected in the database unless you use `insert` with `writeMode`.
+The `set` and `unset` commands themselves do not change the database.
 :::

-## Changing the database

-### Insert
+### Inserting a new record

-To insert a new record into the database, use the `insert` command.
-This inserts a new record based on the current record selected.
-Before you insert this new record, you must enable `writeMode`.
+To insert a new record into a table in the database, use the `insert` command.
+You will always be asked to confirm the command.

+1. Find and select the required table or view.
+2. Set the values of the required fields.
+3. Enable `writeMode`.
+4. Insert.

-In the example below, we use the `set` command to create a new record before inserting it into the database.
+In the example below, we use the `set` command to create a new record before inserting it into the TRADE table of the database.

 ``` javascript
 DbMon:TRADE>set PRICE 80